 Handbook, the first permission level of this item,

 Administrators, is analyzed.
-Since Barbara Allen is not an administrator in this enterprise system, none of her security identities is specified in the first permission level.
+Since Barbara Allen isn’t an administrator in this enterprise system, none of her security identities is specified in the first permission level.
 The next level,

 Item-Specific Permissions, is then analyzed.
 Barbara Allen’s security identity is marked as allowed to access